 Trottier Energy Futures Project

-Imagine a future with a cleaner environment, a future in which Canada is seen as a leader in innovative clean-energy solutions.
+Imagine a future with a cleaner environment, in which Canada is seen as a leader in innovative, clean-energy solutions.

-With input and ideas from energy and economic experts, as well as from Canadians from all walks of life, we can create this future.
+With input and ideas from energy and economic experts, as well as from Canadians from all walks of life, we can build a better tomorrow.

 After reading the Trottier Project's Inventory of Low-Carbon Energy for Canada, what I find most striking about the results is how utterly unremarkable they are.
 The findings on Canada's reserves...
 Read more »